Sandruski/htn-planner/README.md

 3. In the `Decomposition` tab, click the `Decompose` button to decompose the selected entry point of the parsed domain using the parsed world state.
 Entry points are methods tagged with `top_level_method` of a domain tagged with `top_level_domain`.

 The decomposition process performs a depth-first search (DFS) on the domain graph.
 The algorithm starts at the top-level compound task and hierarchically expands it into a sequence of primitive tasks, which represent a plan.
-It uses the backtracking mechanism to try different options at choice points, which lead to different paths.
+It uses a backtracking mechanism to try different options at choice points, which lead to different paths.

 The `HTNDomainInterpreter` class is responsible for the decomposition process.
 The `HTNDecompositionPrinter` class is responsible for displaying its results on the debug window.

 ![main_decomposition_choice_point_successful_option](https://github.com/Sandruski/htn-planner/blob/main/docs/images/main_decomposition_choice_point_successful_option.png "Main decomposition choice point successful option")
 *Main decomposition choice point successful option.
-The Main decomposition found the successful path at the 5th try*
+The main decomposition found the successful path at the 5th try*

 ![main_decomposition_choice_points](https://github.com/Sandruski/htn-planner/blob/main/docs/images/main_decomposition_choice_point_options.png "Main decomposition choice point options")
 *Main decomposition choice point options.
-The Main decomposition tried 5 different options at its only choice point, meaning that it backtracked 4 times*
+The main decomposition tried 5 different options at its only choice point, meaning that it backtracked 4 times*

 ![main_decomposition_choice_point_failed_option](https://github.com/Sandruski/htn-planner/blob/main/docs/images/main_decomposition_choice_point_failed_option.png "Main decomposition choice point failed option")
 *Main decomposition choice point failed option.
-The Main decomposition found a failed path at the first try*
+The main decomposition found a failed path at the first try*

 ![secondary_decomposition](https://github.com/Sandruski/htn-planner/blob/main/docs/images/secondary_decomposition.png "Secondary decomposition")
 *Secondary decomposition.
-The Secondary decomposition found the successful path at the first try, therefore it did not try different options at its only choice point, meaning that it did not backtrack*
+The secondary decomposition found the successful path at the first try, therefore it did not try different options at its only choice point, meaning that it did not backtrack*

 4. In the `Active Plan` tab, see the tasks of the active plan resulting from the decomposition.